DSC-Capstone/dsc-capstone.github.io/resources/cli_introduction.md

 ## Manuals

-Most of the following commands have a man page.
+Most of the following commands have a `man` page (short for 'manual').
 So if you want to quickly find the flags or how to run the command just run `man <command>` or, you know, google it.

 ## File Handling
 `vim` - A cli text editor.
 Handy to quickly go through and edit files on a remote system.